solana-labs/solana/docs/src/clusters.md

   - Devnet includes a token faucet for airdrops for application testing
   - Devnet may be subject to ledger resets
   - Devnet typically runs a newer software version than Mainnet Beta
-  - Devnet may be maintained by different validators than Mainnet Beta
 - Gossip entrypoint for Devnet: `devnet.solana.com:8001`
 - RPC URL for Devnet: `https://devnet.solana.com`